dfwsre/reliabilityengineering.io/content/_index.md

 ## Where?

 We currently meet at The Home Depot on the **first Wednesday** of every month, minus January and February.
 See our [Meetup page for details](https://www.meetup.com/DFW-Site-Reliability-Engineering/).
-You can also join us on [Discord here](https://discord.gg/CVSWyz)!
+You can also join us on [Slack here](http://dfwsre.herokuapp.com/)!

 ## New to SRE?